How High Do Airplanes Fly, and Why?

 How high do planes fly?

 The cruising altitude of a commercial aircraft depends on the size of the plane.
 But generally, most commercial passenger jets cruise at between 32,000 and 40,000 feet—or six to seven-and-a-half miles off the ground.
 Turboprop planes, which are smaller aircraft that typically carry a handful of passengers, rather than hundreds, fly at a lower altitude of about 25,000 to 30,000 feet.
 But since these propeller planes are often used for short-haul flights, they may stick to lower altitudes simply because by the time they reach a higher altitude, it’s time to begin their descent.
+Have you ever wondered how many planes are in the sky right now?

 What happens if an airplane flies too high?